Scott Avett: Background and education

 Scott Avett was born in 1976 in Cheyenne, Wyoming to Jim Avett and Susan (Gleason) Avett of Concord, North Carolina.

 Scott's paternal grandparents were Reverend Clegg Avett, a Methodist minister, and Martha (Hogan) Avett, a former concert pianist.
 Scott is the middle of three children.
 His sister, Bonnie, the oldest, was born in 1973.
 His brother Seth, the youngest, was born in 1980.
-His father owned a welding business in Concord and his mother taught elementary school before both retired.
+His father owned a welding business in Concord, and his mother taught elementary school.
 Jim Avett is now a recording artist with Ramseur Records and often sings gospel songs with his daughter Bonnie and with his sons at The Avett Brothers shows.
-Scott Avett enrolled at East Carolina University with the hopes of majoring in radio broadcasting with an art minor.
-However, inspired by mentor Leland Wallin, Avett decided to pursue other interests and he earned a bachelor's degree in communications in 1999 as well as a bachelor of fine arts degree in painting the following year.
+Scott Avett enrolled at East Carolina University, and he earned a bachelor's degree in communications in 1999 as well as a bachelor of fine arts degree in painting the following year.

 The Avett Brothers

-Scott and his brother, Seth Avett, were heavily involved with their respective bands during their college years.
-During their college years, Scott was playing with Nemo in Greenville and Seth was involved with the Charlotte-based band, Margo (Scott has been quoted classifying Margo's music as "melodic rock").
-The Brothers, along with guitarist/founding member John Twomey, decided to merge the bands while maintaining the name "Nemo" in 1998.
+Scott and his brother Seth Avett were involved with their respective bands during their college years.
+Scott played with Nemo in Greenville. and Seth played with the Charlotte-based band Margo (Scott has been quoted classifying Margo's music as "melodic rock").
+The brothers, along with guitarist/founding member John Twomey, merged the bands while maintaining the name Nemo in 1998.
 The Avett Brothers were formed during the Nemo days with fellow Nemo guitarist/founding member John Twomey.
-During that time, the name was changed to The Avett Brothers while Nemo and The Avett Brothers continued touring as separate bands.
-Bob Crawford later joined that band in 2001 as Twomey quit both bands and Nemo dissolved.
+During this time, the name was changed to The Avett Brothers, and Nemo and The Avett Brothers continued touring as separate bands.
+Bob Crawford later joined that band in 2001 when Twomey quit both bands and Nemo dissolved.
 Scott has a more baritone voice, compared to his brother.
-In 2003, The Avett Brothers were introduced to Dolph Ramseur, the owner of Ramseur Records, an independent record label in Concord, NC.
+In 2003, The Avett Brothers were introduced to Dolph Ramseur, the owner of Ramseur Records, an independent record label in Concord, North Carolina.